 Here’s a secret for you: the key to healthy eating isn’t actually cooking – it’s creating a menu plan and then meal prepping.
 Once you decide what to eat and you’ve got your ingredients prepped and ready to go, it’s a breeze to whip up a one-pot meal, throw something in the slow cooker or Instant Pot, or assemble a recipe-free dinner bowl.
-One of the first skills we teach our students here at the Academy of Culinary Nutrition is how to meal plan and meal prep and they marvel at how it makes mealtimes easier, faster and more enjoyable for the whole family.
+One of the first skills we teach our Culinary Nutrition Expert Program students is how to meal plan and meal prep and they marvel at how it makes mealtimes easier, faster and more enjoyable for the whole family.

 With these 5 essential meal plan and meal prep tips, you can become a pro in no time!

 5 Essential Meal Plan and Meal Prep Tips

 1. Decide what you’re going to make by creating a menu plan.

 It’s hard to begin the process if you don’t know what you’re going to eat!
 Create a 5-day menu plan that includes breakfast, lunch and dinner, as well as snacks or beverages (like elixirs, teas or kombucha) if applicable.
 If you’re cooking for a family, get everyone involved in the process by having them suggest meal ideas.
 We like looking to healthy cookbooks, food blogs, magazines, as well as our 50 Best Instagrammers for inspiration.

 Here are some great recipes for you to peruse:

 - Interactive Family Meals: Choose Your Own Adventure Meal Ideas

 - Top 25 Keto Recipes